mikekasprzak/archive-blog-2018/_posts/2018-03-03-notes-vulkan-begins-now.md

 Though when you do look at the spec, it's mainly an NVidia contribution.
 It does keep things simpler though (no need to use a proprietary header that's out-of-sync with mainline).

 # Super Structure
-Frankly, I can't decide which way (C or C++) is the right way.
-I do have a perference for C libraries, but no doubt there are conveniences to be had in the C++ library.
-The C++ library is bulit with the C library, so for the sake of understanding I'm going to start with the C library.

 Most Vulkan structures are defined as follows:

 ```c